jludwig75/nxt_esc/README.md

 - I have a lot of crossing traces.
 Some lines are PWM signals.
 Do I need to do anything with routing my traces to avoid interference?
 I think the frequencies are too low to worry about.
 - Although the Arduino can handle up to 12 V input, I read some forum posts that the internal regulator can get hot if used on a 7.2/7.4 volt battery so I added an external regulator.
 Do I need to do this?
 Would it be better to use a switching power supply instead?
 - Should I use an EC3 or some other common battery jack or just screw terminals?
 I think screw terminals are nice, because they come off the side and will be lower profile.
 The screw terminal would also allow a longer overcall connection when connected to the battery.
+- It looks like the receiver I have and most receivers have a steering sensitivity/range setting.
+If so, I can eliminate the steering sensitivity nob.

 TODO:
+- I don't need the steering trim knob.
+Most receivers have this built in.
 - Make the PCB fit lego dimensions (i.e. multiple of Lego stud spacing (7.985 mm center-to-center)).
 6x8 seems like the right size.This would allow building a box on an 8x10 plate.
 The NXT controller brick is 14x9.
 I really don't like that it is and odd size.
 I want to go narrowwe so 6x8 in an 8x10 box seems like a good size.
 If I can eliminate the excess caps, I could possible go 6x6 in an 8x8 box.
 That's a nice size, so I can do that.
 I call also use SMT caps and resistors, but I have not done any surface mount soldering yet.
+8x10 does not seem to be a standard Lego plate size.
+6x6 would be the best size to shoot for.
+Hopefully I don't need all of the caps.
+Since I don't seem to need the steering trim and sensitivity nobs, I can remove those too.
+That means is should be easy to get it down to 6x6.

 ![alt text](https://github.com/jludwig75/nxt_esc/blob/master/nxt_esc/nxt_esc_pcb.png)